MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 That is the Time Molecules case study.

-# What Time Molecules adds
+# What Time Molecules Adds

 Kōlea uses Time Molecules as the **time-side semantic layer** for this business event.